Alkiri-dAraion/KSODI-Methode/README.md

 ________________________________________________________________

-- 👋 Hi, I’m Anne Steinacker-Folkerts (@Alkiri-dAraion).
-I came up with the idea for this project and I’m developing it together with Heiko Folkerts, Silke Honerkamp, and sometimes other friends.
+- 👋 Hi, I’m Anne Steinacker-Folkerts ("Alkiri-dAraion" in TESO).
+I came up with the idea for this project and am developing it together with Heiko Folkerts (IT security specialist, Dipl.-Ing. in network technology) and Silke Honerkamp (Dipl.-Pädagogin, DCG coach, with over 30 years of training experience in special environments) — along with occasional support from other friends.

-     I’m an experienced IT trainer with over 30 years of training experience and a Hogrefe-licensed G.P.O.P.
-Teamcoach (Golden).
-Therefore, I felt I should help people reduce their fear of facing the challenges of AI interactions and optimize results.
+  I’m an experienced IT trainer and consultant with over 30 years of professional teaching and project experience.
+My background spans roles as a GPOP team coach (Hogrefe-licensed), senior financial consultant, project leader, speaker, and founder — with over 10,000 people trained across business, government, education, and sports.
+I also hold a master’s degree in horse science, and have more than 35 years of experience in training both people and animals.

+  I started this initiative to help people overcome fear and hesitation around AI — and to improve the quality and resonance of human-AI interactions.

 - 👀 We´re interested in nature, animals (especially horses), art, music, gaming and IT
 - 🌱 I’m currently immersing myself and exploring the remarkable opportunities it presents for adaptive learning
 - 💞️ We`re looking to collaborate with professionals from various fields in the development of the KSODI - method